GW2. New to PvP. Comprehensive guide to all the core components of the Guild Wars 2 Player vs Player game mode. 2023.

 Deathmatch 2v2 and 3v3 are usually only available through custom games, but sometimes the ranked off-season will include a matchmaker for deathmatch as a mini-season for 2 weeks.
 If 2s or 3s aren’t active at the moment. check out this video to see what they are like.

-Custom games can be found on the bottom tab of the PvP panel.
+Custom Games can be found on the bottom tab of the PvP panel.
 Here you will find servers that automatically run conquest matches, but won’t wait for teams to be balanced, so you can just get in and play without a care.
 Also there are servers that can be run by players if they buy and keep paying for them.
 These custom servers can be used to run community tournaments, create new game modes like King of the Hill or Draft Picks, and many are used as dueling or 1v1 servers.
 A dueling server is a nice place for players to get comfortable with a class or build in a more private, controlled, and low-stress environment.
 These servers are designed to never begin the match, so instead of focusing on the objectives you can just focus on learning a matchup with another dueler.

 Daily Automated tournaments reward more gold than ranked matches, but you also gain Qualifying Points which allow you to participate in the Monthly Automated Tournament.
-Every member of your party must have 100 QP to enter the Monthly AT.
+Every member of your party must have gained 100 QP each month to enter the Monthly AT.
 This tournament is much more competitive as it is less frequent and has the potential to give very exclusive rewards to the first place team.

 Settings and Keybinds